sunyshore/enVision/README.md

 We registered the domain <b><a href="https://www.envirovision.tech">envirovision.tech</a></b> with Domain.com, courtesy of the QHACKS/MLH discount!

+We used <b>Velo by Wix</b> to integrate some features of our project.

 # Our Team

 ## David "Aur Naur" Courtis